JereKuusela/valheim-infinity_hammer/publish/README.md

 Messages from the mod can be configured with following settings:

+- `chat_output`: Sends messages to the chat window (when using binds or commands in the chat window).
 - `disable_messages`: Disables all messages from the mod (console output not affected).
 - `disable_offset_messages`: Disables messages from changing the placement offset.
 - `disable_scale_messages`: Disables messages from changing the object scale.